 Ans.
-No, UDIN is not required.
+As it is not an attestation function, UDIN is not required for certified true copies.

 Q38.
-Is UDIN required for Non-Objection Certificate (NOC) given by previous Auditor?

-- Ans.
-UDIN is not required on NOC from previous Auditor. - Q39.
+Whether UDIN is applicable for manually signed documents only or for digitally signed certificates being uploaded online also such as Form 15 CB or MCA Forms viz.
+DIR 12, AOC 4, MGT 7?

+Ans.
+UDIN will be applicable both for manually as well as digitally signed Certificates / uploaded online such as Form 15 CB, MCA Forms viz.
+DIR 12, AOC 4, MGT 7 etc. In case of digitally/manually signed documents, UDIN has to be generated and communicated to "Management" or "Those Charged with Governance" for disseminating it to the stakeholders from their end.

+- Q39.
+Whether I can certify the Income Tax Return of an individual which is required for bank loan purposes? - Ans.
+For the certification of ITR, Members are advised not certify to ITR as true copy.
+However, they can make an opinion/ certificate/ report about ITR based on its source, location and authenticity of data from which ITR is being prepared and UDIN is required while doing so. - Q40.
+Is UDIN applicable on resignation of Auditor? - Ans.
+No, UDIN is not required. - Q41.
+Is UDIN required for Non-Objection Certificate (NOC) given by previous Auditor? - Ans.
+UDIN is not required on NOC from previous Auditor. - Q42.
 Whether one UDIN can be used for multiple certificates generated on same day? - Ans.
-No, separate UDIN is required for each assignment and is to be used for all documents issued under that assignment.

-Q40.
-Can UDINs be generated for Multiple Certificates in bulk?
+No, separate UDIN is required for each assignment and is to be used for all documents issued under that assignment. - Q43.
+Can UDINs be generated for Multiple Certificates in bulk? - Ans.

-Ans.
 Yes, for Certificates, UDINs can be generated in bulk.
-A provision has been incorporated in UDIN Portal using the same, UDINs can be generated in bulk (uptil 300) for various types of Certificates in one go.

-It can also be done through uploading of excel file.

-Q41.
-What is the process for generating UDIN in bulk?
+A provision has been incorporated in UDIN Portal using the same, UDINs can be generated in bulk (uptil 300) for various types of Certificates in one go. - It can also be done through uploading of excel file. - Q44.
+What is the process for generating UDIN in bulk? - Ans.

-- Ans.
 After login, from the Menu bar, click on Bulk UDIN Tab.
 Minimum 3 and Maximum 300 certificates can be generated using this procedure. - To upload through excel, the template can be downloaded by using Download Template button.
 Please note that the .xlsx file can be opened in Excel 2007 and later versions. - 2.
-Select Certificate type from drop down. - Input dates in the format as per your system/computer (generally it is in mm/dd/yyyy or as 10 Jan 2021).
+Select Certificate type from drop down.

+- 3. Input dates in the format as per your system/computer (generally it is in mm/dd/yyyy or as 10 Jan 2021).
 Excel will format dates automatically in required format i.e dd-mm-yyyy.
 Do not use copy & paste in this cell. - 4.
 Fill in all the parameters and values. - 5.
 Save the file. - 6.
-Click on the upload file on the Certificate Form on UDIN Portal.

-- 7. Select the file just saved now. - 8.
+Click on the upload file on the Certificate Form on UDIN Portal. - 7.
+Select the file just saved now. - 8.
 Portal will populate the data in the Form.
 Verify the data so populated. - 9.
-If correct, Send and Verify OTP and Submit. - 10.
-Alternatively, the option of filling the details of Type of Certificates, Dates and key fields etc. is also available on the form itself.
+If correct, Send and Verify OTP and Submit. - Alternatively, the option of filling the details of Type of Certificates, Dates and key fields etc. is also available on the form itself.

-Chapter 5 GST and Tax Audits
+GST and Tax Audits

-Q42.
+Q45.
 ICAI has mandated UDIN on which types of Reports with effect from 1st April, 2019?